 Yup, although bankruptcy is officially no longer on the table..
 And all movie theaters are now open.. and AMC Entertainment is bringing in huge revenue from new movie titles..

 Yeah, I don’t understand their logic either.

-It would be in shorts best interest to close their positions now while their fee is still low, and the stock price is at $55.
+It would be in shorts best interest to close their positions now while their fee is still low, and the stock price is around the mid $40 range.
 Because as soon as the stock price goes back up and so does the borrow fee rate, they’ll wish they had closed sooner.

 With Wanda converting class B shares to class A shares, it essentially put more shares out into the market.
 This happened quite some time ago (early this year) but it’s worth mentioning because it goes back to volume.
-This was previous news though, Wanda no longer has a big position in AMC due to foreign policies.
+This is previous news though and Wanda no longer has a position in AMC due to foreign policies.

-Key: Retail investors need to squeeze shorts out of their position by driving the volume and borrow fee rate up.
+Key: Retail investors will need volume in order to squeeze shorts out of their positions.

 Wanda is a group based in China who has been AMC Entertainment’s biggest shareholder for quite some time.

 Unfortunately, Wanda had taken profits every time AMC’s stock rose to $14.
 This was usually seen as a major selloff in the market.
 CEO and President of AMC, Adam Aron explained in a recent interview with Trey’s Trades the cause for this.
 China’s government has a policy that requires international investors in China to focus their investments domestically to fuel their economy.

 According to Adam Aron, Wanda is still a great partner and doesn’t believe the sell has anything to do with Wanda’s sentiment or believe in the company.